Semiclassical Limit of Measurement-Induced Transition in Many-Body Chaos in Integrable and Nonintegrable Oscillator Chains

-As shown in ref.\onlinecite{Caves1987}, the mean momentum and position of the particle jumps by an amount $\propto \xi_{in}$ after each measurement, and, as a result, they can wander far away from the initial values at long times.
-Thus to incorporate feedback mechanism present in any realistic measurement set up \cite{Caves1987} a displacement operator, $D_i(\xi_{in})=\exp{[-(\ci/\hbar)\gamma\tau\xi_{in}\hat{p}_i]}$ is applied on the system after $in$-th measurement, where $\gamma=c_\gamma\sqrt{2\hbar/m\Delta}$, with dimensionless coefficient $c_\gamma$.
-We do not apply a displacement operator for position, unlike ref.\onlinecite{Caves1987}, since the oscillators are restricted to move on a ring due to the periodic boundary condition.
-The feedback mechanism on the momentum leads to dissipation \cite{Caves1987}, as we discuss below.
+The mean momentum and position of the particle jump by an amount $\propto \xi_{in}$ after each measurement~\cite{Caves1987}, and they can wander far away from the initial values at long times.
+Thus, to incorporate a feedback mechanism present in any realistic measurement setup \cite{Caves1987} a displacement operator, $D_i(\xi_{in})=\exp{[(\ci/\hbar)\gamma\tau\xi_{in}\hat{p}_i]}$ is applied on the system after the $in$-th measurement, where $\gamma=c_\gamma\sqrt{2\hbar/m\Delta}$, with dimensionless coefficient $c_\gamma$.
+We do not need to apply a displacement operator for the position due to the periodic boundary condition.
+The feedback mechanism on the momentum leads to dissipation \cite{Caves1987}, as discussed below.